 Lots of practice with writing stems

-It’s important that students practice wording the answers in several different ways.
+Students must practice wording the answers in several different ways.
 I wanted my students to realize that there’s more than one correct way to write their answers.

 Constructed response student reference cards

-Writing stems provide confidence for students
+Writing stems provide confidence for students.

 Thinking stems for group discussions

 As we talk and discuss reading passages together as a group, we use the bulletin board reference posters as thinking stems.
-I remind students that we call them thinking stems while we’re thinking and talking, and we refer to the sentence starters as writing stems when we’re constructing written responses.
+I remind students that we call them thinking stems while we’re thinking and talking, and we refer to the sentence starters as writing stems when constructing written responses.

 Whether they’re being discussed orally or written out, the purpose of the writing and thinking stems is to communicate text evidence to others.